chadsansing/airlock-campaign/gm-resources/session-planning/session-7.md

 There are five representatives from the System Cell here along with a security force the PCs did not expect to exist.
 Kind of like a security detail, rather than an army, but sizeable and mobile.
 Someything like, but other than the Adjudicators.
 Enforcers?
 Executioners?

-- *The idealist:* **Levi of Illyum**, a rare orange/red/brown genotype Illian, known for her application of restoprative justice at sea.
+- *The idealist:* **Levi of Illyum**, a rare orange/red/brown genotype Illian, known for her application of restorative justice at sea.
 	- "If these Adjudicators can propose a way to fix this problem themselves, I am predisposed to free them to do their work."
 - *The capitalist:* **Quad of Mollala**, whose enduring defense of corporate personhood is know throughout the cells.
 	- "It is better to risk ruin than guarantee it.
 I would rather bury these events than see their impact on our markets."